bespinian/serverless-workshop/README.md

 ### Steps

-Please work through the following steps:
+Work through the following steps:

 1. Go to the [AWS Lambda GUI](https://console.aws.amazon.com/lambda)
 1. Choose "Europe (Frankfurt) eu-central-1" as the region in the top right corner